These Paleo Rosemary Sea Salt Crackers are super simple to make and perfect for everything from soup to cheese board entertaining!

 - Start by mixing together the dry ingredients and herbs/spices.

-- Then mix in the butter and egg, the mixture will look like the photo below.
+- Then mix in the olive oil and egg, the mixture will look like the photo below.

 - Roll the dough between 2 sheets of parchment until it’s very thin.